This posting is part of a series, aimed at sharing high-impact ideas and practices for consideration in relation to Collaborative Team Meetings.

 - It ensures engagement for multiple members of the team, as they attend to their specific role.

-Let’s take some time to examine the various roles that could be considered, as well as ways to communicate or assign those roles for the Collaborative Team Meeting.
+Let’s take some time to examine the various roles that could be considered, as well as ways to communicate or assign those roles for specifically the Collaborative Team Meeting (although roles can and should be adopted for any other type of meeting as well).

-In our text Envisioning a Collaborative Response Model, we describe a number of basic roles necessary to ensure the meetings are focused, productive and engaging.
+In our text Collaborative Response: Three Foundational Components That Transform How We Respond to the Needs of Learners, we describe a number of basic roles necessary to ensure the meetings are focused, productive and engaging.
 This was also shared in a previous blog posting.
 These included:

 - Facilitator – essentially keeps the focus for the meeting and ensures efficient, purposeful direction.
 Effective facilitation in a meeting is key and is often held by an administrator or team leader, particularly when first establishing collaborative team meetings in a school

-- Moderator – ensures attentiveness is paid to time, increasing the efficiency of the meeting and the goal of determining supports for the maximum number of people possible
+- Timekeeper– ensures attentiveness is paid to time, increasing the efficiency of the meeting and the goal of determining supports for the maximum number of people possible

 - Recorder – records notes during the meeting, noting actions, who is responsible and completion dates.
 Having these notes visible during the meeting (through projection) is a valuable consideration.